 Open to: Grades 2 - 6

-Prerequisites: Qualifying verbal or math score, and successful completion of Arabic for Elementary School Students, Intermediate, Part I or placement test
+Prerequisites: Successful completion of Arabic for Elementary School Students, Intermediate, Part I or placement test

 Course Code: ARL6

 This intermediate Arabic course is designed for 2nd to 6th grade students who have had prior knowledge and experience with the language and culture at the elementary level.
 The course will provide students with an opportunity to achieve their goals of speaking, listening, reading, and writing at an intermediate level, reinforcing critical fundamental areas of language learning and expanding content in grammar, oral exercises, and culture.
 During the course, students will enjoy wonderful culture tours every week.
 These tours will help students gain knowledge of Arabic countries and their history, traditions, and food.
 Students may also participate in fun game nights to supplement the lessons.
 Students will be encouraged to take full advantage of all materials provided to them in hopes of aiding their learning and retention of the Arabic language with greater confidence and enjoyment.